Skip to content

 Document versus TextDocument

-Pegium deliberately separates source text from derived analysis.
+Pegium separates source text from derived analysis.

-• Document owns the parse result, AST/CST, references, diagnostics, and analysis state
+• Document owns the parse result, AST/CST, references, diagnostics, and analysis state.

-• TextDocument owns the current source text, language id, version, and offset/position helpers
+• TextDocument owns the current source text, language id, version, and offset/position helpers.

 What DocumentBuilder does